Fingerprint & Photograph Destruction

 The following time frames apply:

-• Acquittal: two (2) months after the expiry of the time allowed for an appeal, or if an appeal is taken, three months after all proceedings have been completed
+• Acquittal: two months after the expiry of the time allowed for an appeal, or if an appeal is taken, three months after all proceedings have been completed.

-• Stayed Charges: will automatically purge one (1) year from the date the stay was imposed( no application required)
+• Stayed Charges: one year from date of stay of proceedings.

-• Withdrawn Charges: 30 days (plus 30 days in the event of late notification for appeal)
+• Withdrawn Charges: thirty days, plus thirty days in the event of late notification for appeal.

-• Diversions (Direct Accountability) will be retained 2 years from date of finding then sealed indefinitely in accordance with section 717.2 (1) C.C.C.
-Destruction will only be considered on a case by case basis after a minimum 5 year period from the date of disposition.
+• Diversions (Direct Accountability) will be retained for two years from date of finding then sealed indefinitely in accordance with section 717.2 (1) of the Criminal Code.
+Destruction will be considered on a case by case basis, after five years from the date of disposition.

 • **Note: Anyone wishing to seal an Absolute or Conditional discharge received prior to July 24, 1992 must write to the RCMP for consideration.
-Findings of Guilt relating to Absolute and Conditional Discharges post 1992 will be automatically sealed 1 and 3 years respectively, in accordance with sec 6.2 of the Criminal Records Act
+Findings of Guilt relating to Absolute and Conditional Discharges post 1992 will be automatically sealed one and three years respectively, in accordance with sec 6.1(1) of the Criminal Records Act.

 The following criteria also applies: